Star Wars, Celebrity Deaths, and Dictators

 About the Author

-Joey Viola is the CoFounder of MoJo Toronto events and an LGBTQ community leader who utilizes his passion for the art of writing to promote equality, tolerance, and social/political justice.
+Joey Viola is the Co-Founder of MoJo Toronto and an LGBTQ community leader who utilizes his passion and flair for the art of writing by bringing a fresh perspective in reviewing entertainment and advocating for equality, tolerance, and social/political justice.